-- At least 6 months’ experience of working in the HE sector in an administrative or managerial capacity
+- have at least 6 months experience of working in the HE sector in an administrative or managerial capacity; and

-If you do not hold a first degree you may be admitted to the programme if you have:
+If you do not hold a first degree you may be admitted to the programme if you:

-- At least 12 months’ experience of working in the HE sector in an administrative or managerial capacity; or
+- have at least 12 months of experience of working in the HE sector in an administrative or managerial capacity; and

 All applications are considered on an individual basis.
 Your personal statement, supporting professional reference, qualifications and experience are all taken into account.